Mitigation of quantum crosstalk in cross-resonance based qubit architectures: Newly added frequency collisions

 \section{Newly added frequency collisions}

-Within the current studied architecture, the magnitude of the qubit-resonator detuning is comparable to that of the control-target detuning and the qubit anharmonicity, this can thus introduce new frequency collision issues associated with both the qubits and the resonators.
-Moreover, since the resonator frequency is larger than the qubit frequency, with the typical detuning of $250\,\rm MHz$, frequency collision issues similar to (S1-S2) and (D1-D4) (see Sec.~\ref{SecIIA}) can be ignored here.
+Within the currently studied architecture, the magnitude of the qubit-resonator detuning is comparable to that of the control-target detuning and the qubit anharmonicity.
+This can thus introduce new frequency-collision issues associated with both the qubits and the resonators.
+Moreover, since the resonator frequency is larger than the qubit frequency, with the typical detuning of $250\,\rm MHz$, frequency-collision issues similar to (S1-S2) and (D1-D4) (see Sec.~\ref{SecIIA}) can be ignored here.
 Considering that the resonator couplers are generally initialized in their ground states, the leading frequency collision should be manifested as CR drive-induced two-photon transitions.

 To be more specific, we consider a coupled qubit-resonator system, wherein $\Delta_{q}=\omega_{q}-\omega_{r}$ and $g_{rq}$ denote the qubit-resonator detuning and the qubit-resonator coupling, respectively, and the system state is labeled by $|Q,R\rangle$.
-We further assume that a drive with the frequency of $\omega_{d}$ and the drive magnitude of $\Omega$ is applied to the qubit, which is a transmon qubit with the anharmonicity of $\alpha_{q}$.
-Within such coupled qubit-resonator system, there are two main types of two-photon transitions with the resonance conditions
+We further assume that a drive with frequency $\omega_{d}$ and drive magnitude $\Omega$ is applied to the qubit, which is a transmon qubit with anharmonicity $\alpha_{q}$.
+Within such a coupled qubit-resonator system, there are two main types of two-photon transitions with the resonance conditions

 which correspond to the two-photon transition $|00\rangle\leftrightarrow|11\rangle$ and $|10\rangle\leftrightarrow|21\rangle$, respectively.
 By applying second-order perturbation theory \cite{Nesterov2021,Tripathi2019}, the transition rate can be approximated by